lwa-project/lsl/doc/source/tutorial-tbn.rst

 	... cyga.alt*180/math.pi)
 	Cygnus A:  az -> 10.0, el -> 83.2

-After TBN data have been read in and a pointing position has been found, a beam can be formed.
+After TBN data have been read in and a pointing position has been found, a beam can be formed through phase-and-sum beamforming.
+[1]_

 For example, forming a N-S beam via integer sample delay-and-sum on Cygnus A for data taken on JD 2,455,548.38787::

 	>>> from lsl.misc import beamformer